 - Dry mouth and/or excessive water consumption

-All of these side effects are fairly rare and most cats will never exhibit them.
+All of these side effects are fairly uncommon and most cats will not exhibit them.
 According to the World Health Organization (WHO) ” CBD has been found to have relatively low toxicity”.
 However, as with any medicinal supplement, it is best taken under the supervision of a clinician.
 In the case of your cat, it is best to work with their veterinarian to ensure that does not have any negative interactions with other medications they may be taking.